Fiskebørnehave

 What is a fish nursery?

 A fish nursery is an initiative that aims to protect and promote the growth of young fish in natural water bodies.
 These are small ecosystems that act as natural nurseries for the fish.
-The concept has, here in Denmark, especially been implemented around the Little Belt.
+Lillebælt is one of the places in Denmark where this concept has been implemented on a large scale.

 A fish nursery consists of a lattice box that provides fish fry with shelter and hiding places when the small fish start to beat their tails in the early stages of life.
-In Lillebælt, the fish nurseries are made of natural materials that create hiding places for the fry.
+In Lillebælt, the fish nurseries are constructed from natural materials inside the box, creating hiding places for the fry.
 Fish can both hide and find food in the form of aquatic insects, small crustaceans and other small organisms that also thrive in the new habitats.
-The purpose of the fish nursery is to give the fish good opportunities for survival and to promote the overall biodiversity in Lillebælt.
+The purpose of the fish nursery is to give the fish good opportunities for survival and to help biodiversity in Lillebælt.
 This is for the benefit of both animals and humans.

 An important effect of fish nurseries is their contribution to biodiversity.
-Creating a safe nursery environment for fish fry helps build stable and healthier populations of fish, which have a greater chance of growing and thus ensuring the survival of the species.
+By creating a safe nursery environment for fish fry, they help build stable and healthier populations of fish that have a greater chance of growing to maturity and thus ensuring the survival of the species.
 Furthermore, fish nurseries contribute to a healthier and more diverse ecosystem as they also attract other species that depend on a varied and rich environment.

-The fish nurseries in Lillebælt Nature Park are a shining example of how targeted nature conservation projects can help restore damaged or degraded ecosystems and promote biodiversity in local waters.
+The fish nurseries in Nature Park Lillebælt show how targeted nature conservation projects can help strengthen ecosystems and create better living conditions for marine wildlife.

 Fish nurseries are just one of several initiatives that together strengthen Lillebælt

-In collaboration with local enthusiasts, Nature Park Lillebælt has developed a range of sustainable and regenerative activities.
-Here, individuals, groups, schools or companies who want to make an extra effort for nature can actively contribute to restoring the balance of the Little Belt ecosystem.
+In collaboration with local enthusiasts, Lillebælt Nature Park has developed a number of activities that have regenerative potential.
+Here, individuals, tourist groups, schools or companies who want to make an extra effort for nature can actively contribute to restoring the balance of the Little Belt ecosystem.

 plant aalegraes